stephen-chew/personal-projects/README.md

 ---

 ### UFO Game
 The UFO Game is a word game.
 Users are presented with a blank codeword, and their objective is to guess all the letters in the codeword.
-If the user enters in 6 incorrect guesses, the game ends and user loses.
+If the user enters in 6 incorrect guesses, the game ends and the user loses.
 If the user is able to correctly guess every letter in the code word, the game ends and the user wins.

 ---